Vietnam.vn - Nền tảng quảng bá Việt Nam

 US National Security Council spokesman John Kirby at the White House on October 24.
 Photo: AFP

-Kirby's comments came after US Defense Secretary Lloyd Austin said that on orders from President Joe Biden, two F-15 fighter jets on November 8 "conducted a defensive strike" against an arms depot used by Iran's Islamic Revolutionary Guard Corps (IRGC) and its affiliates in eastern Syria.
+Kirby's comments came after US Defense Secretary Lloyd Austin said that on orders from President Joe Biden, two F-15 fighter jets on November 8 "conducted a defensive strike" against a weapons depot used by Iran's Islamic Revolutionary Guard Corps (IRGC) and its allies in eastern Syria.

-"This is in retaliation for a series of attacks targeting US troops in Syria and Iraq," Mr. Austin said.
+"This is a retaliatory measure for a series of attacks targeting US soldiers in Syria and Iraq," Mr. Austin said.

-US military bases in Iraq and Syria have been repeatedly attacked by drones or rockets since Hamas launched an attack on Israel on October 7.
+US military bases in Iraq and Syria have been repeatedly attacked by drones or rockets since Hamas's attack on Israel on October 7.
 According to Pentagon statistics, at least 40 such attacks have occurred since October 17, injuring dozens of US soldiers and personnel.

-Iran is leading an “axis of resistance” in the Middle East that is aimed at countering the US and Israel.
-This axis of resistance includes Hezbollah in Lebanon, Hamas in Gaza, and various Islamist militias in Iraq and Syria.
-The US has carried out a number of retaliatory strikes against Iranian-backed forces in the region.
+Iran is leading an “axis of resistance” in the Middle East to counter the US and Israel.
+This axis of resistance includes Hezbollah in Lebanon, Hamas in Gaza and various Islamist militias in Iraq and Syria.
+The US has carried out a number of retaliatory attacks against Iranian-backed forces in the region.

-Iran has denied any involvement in the attacks on US forces.
-Tehran's ambassador to the United Nations, Amir Saeid Iravani, said today that the armed groups were responding to Israel's offensive in the Gaza Strip.
+Iran denies involvement in attacks on US forces.
+Tehran's ambassador to the United Nations, Amir Saeid Iravani, said today that armed groups were responding to Israel's offensive in the Gaza Strip.

 "That is the natural reaction of the resistance groups.
-It is also their own decision and course of action," said Mr. Iravani.
+It is also their own decision and course of action," Mr. Iravani said.

 Huyen Le (According to Reuters )